sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

 ---------------

-If you get an error mentioning that you do not have the correct permissions to install Astropy into the default ``site-packages`` directory, you can try installing with::
+If you get an error mentioning that you do not have the correct permissions to install SunPy into the default ``site-packages`` directory, you can try installing with::

     python setup.py install --user